-Students who would appeared in the exam understood the GATE exam pattern.
-The exam was held as a single paper of 3 hours duration consisting of questions from aptitude and the respective subject.
+Students who appear in the exam should understand the GATE exam pattern.
+The exam will be held as a single paper of 3 hours duration consisting of questions from aptitude and the respective subject.

 The detailed latest exam pattern of GATE CS and IT is given below: